Contrast-Security-OSS/docs/content/installation/netcore/configuration/YAML-template-netcore.md

 #
 #================================================================================================================================================================================

+# Only set this property if you want to turn off Contrast.
+Set to
+# `true` to turn the agent on; set to `false` to turn the agent off.
+# enable: true

 #================================================================================
 # Contrast
 # Use the properties in this section to connect the agent to the Contrast UI.
 #================================================================================
-contrast:

-  # Only set this property if you want to turn off Contrast.
-Set to `true` to turn the agent on; set to `false` to turn the agent off.
-  # enable: true
+api:

   # ********************** REQUIRED **********************
   # Set the URL for the Contrast UI.